Construction Accident Attorneys In Monroe, CT

 Contact Buckley Wynne & Parese

-Construction workers face hazards that can lead to serious injuries, lifelong disabilities, and fatalities on a daily basis.
-Here at BWP, we know that the losses and damages one’s family can face as a result of construction accidents are usually devastating.
+Monroe Construction workers face hazards that can lead to serious injuries, lifelong disabilities, and fatalities on a daily basis.
+Here at BWP, we know that the losses and damages one's family can face as a result of construction accidents are usually devastating.
 We endeavor to use our time and resources to help get your family back on their feet.
-It is important that you Monroe, CT construction accident lawyers Buckley Wynne & Parese as soon as possible to discuss your options.
+It is important that you contact us as soon as possible to discuss your options.
 Many time limitations exist to successfully pursue these claims.

 Frequently Asked Questions